 For further guidance, take a look at our bathroom accessory buying guide.

 Bathroom fittings can cover quite a number of different furniture items, from small things such as mirror cabinets, to larger elements such as wall cabinets or drawer units.

 If an item of furniture can be easily detached and moved, it is one of your bathroom fittings.
 However, items such as vanity units and fitted furniture are more likely to be classified as bathroom fixtures, as it is unlikely you will go to great lengths to remove them, unless you think it's time for a change.

-Quick and easy to install, this walnut bathroom mirror cabinet gives you extra storage and helps to enhance both light and space
+Quick and easy to install, bathroom mirror cabinets give you extra storage and help to enhance both light and space

 For more permanent bathroom furniture, why not check out our fitted bathrooms buying guide?